Scroll to...

 Browser Screenshot: Search criteria

 You choose forwarding target(s) at each rule tree node.
-That means you can route traps coarsely or individually across your distributed NMS network.
-You can replay log search results to simulate live traps for testing your NMS.
-TrapStation's plug-in API enables custom targets, e.g. a "round-robin" trap load balancer, a direct integration to your database, Kafka, Splunk, etc. Do you need to convert v3 traps to v2 for feeding a legacy system, and simultaneously convert all v1/v2 traps to v3 for a secure external target?
+So to route some events differently, just match them at a different node, then apply different targets.
+Targets are typically your NMS/SNMP managers, and sometimes log files.
+TrapStation's target plug-ins support special needs, for example: a "round-robin" load balancer; a direct integration to your database, Kafka, Splunk®, etc. Do you need to convert v3 traps to v2 for feeding a legacy system, and simultaneously convert all v1/v2 traps and syslogs to v3 traps for a secure external target?
 No problem.

 Diagram: TrapStation Forwarding Flow